Paul Jennings (cyclist): Retirement

 Jennings was injured in an automobile accident in 1996, causing him to retire from professional cycle racing.

-Jennings then took up BMX, dirt jumping, mountain biking, and skateboarding.
-He participated in the Coppermine Classic mountain bike race near Nelson, New Zealand, in February 2013, where he placed 5th overall and 1st in his Vets category.

-He now lives in Nelson, New Zealand, with his family and is currently president of the Nelson Mountain Bike Club and a trustee on the Saxton Velodrome Trust and Nelson Tasman Cycle Trail Trust.
+He now lives in Nelson, New Zealand, with his family.
+He spent 10 years on the Nelson Mountain Bike Club committee, several as president, and served as a trustee on the Saxton Velodrome Trust and Nelson Tasman Cycle Trail Trust.
+He is an active mountain bike rider and competes in enduro and XC events.